Jeffie024/My-First-Car/README.md

 # My God
-Let this be the proclamation of Joe Dart's first car What is Joe Dart's first car, you asked?
+Let this be the proclamation of Joe Dart's first car
+<br> What is Joe Dart's first car, you asked?
-It is a Volvo 240GL
+<br> It is a Volvo 240GL